47degrees/hood/docs/docs/CI/README.md

 The `include/exclude` feature and `benchmarkThreshold` param use the cleaned key from benchmarks.
 This means the key for `hood.comparing` will be `Comparing` with the capitalization.

-And also needs some extra parameters for the `CI` integration:
+These extra parameters are necessary for the `CI` integration:
  - **token**: The `Github` access token.
  - **repositoryOwner**: The repository owner.
  - **repositoryName**: The repository name.